jax-ml/jax/docs/notebooks/maml.md

 In this notebook we'll go through:

 - how to take gradients, gradients of gradients.
-- how to fit a sinusoid function with a neural network (and do auto-batching with vmap)
+- how to fit a sinusoid function with a neural network (and do auto-batching with vmap).
-- how to implement MAML and check its numerics
+- how to implement MAML and check its numerics.
 - how to implement MAML for sinusoid task (single-task objective, batching task instances).
-- extending MAML to handle batching at the task-level
+- extending MAML to handle batching at the task-level.

 ```{code-cell} ipython3
 :id: zKVdo3FtgyhE